 New episodes every week!

-A discussion about all 91 of Johnny Depp's illustrious film, television, and video game voiceover appearances.
+A discussion about all 91 of Johnny Depp's illustrious film, television, and music video appearances.

-A celebration of the movies that we love and movies that are less than loved and a complicated human being with which I have complicated emotions about.
+A celebration of the movies we love, the movies we forgot existed, and a complicated human being we're allowed to have complicated feelings about.

 Johnny Depp: A Retrospective on Late-Stage Capitalism